Skip to main content

 Custody Model

-A custody model defines who holds the private keys that control a blockchain wallet.
-The three main models are self-custody (user holds keys), custodial (a third party holds keys), and hybrid (keys are split or co-managed between parties via MPC or multisig).
+A custody model defines who can produce a signature for a wallet.
+The main models are self-custody (user holds keys), custodial (a third party holds keys), and hybrid (keys are split between parties via MPC or multisig so no single party can sign alone).

 The choice of custody model affects security, compliance, and user experience.
 Self-custody eliminates counterparty risk but puts full responsibility on the user.
 Custodial solutions simplify the user experience but introduce trust requirements and regulatory obligations.
-Hybrid approaches like MPC (multi-party computation) split the key so no single party can sign alone.
+Hybrid approaches like 2-of-2 MPC (multi-party computation) split the key so neither the provider nor the user can sign alone — both signatures are required.

 How WalletSuite implements this